marszhhx/Keelworks_ISD_Backend/README.md

 Inside the parent directory run:

 npm run dev <br>
-This will start the Node/Express backend using nodemon and the Next.js frontend.
+This will start the Node/Express backend using nodemon.
 Access the application at http://localhost:3000.

 ### Production Mode